 Active, engaged dads do things differently than mums, from changing nappies to their playing styles and that is exactly how babies like it.
 This all adds to your baby’s experiences and research shows that having these positive interactions helps babies develop into healthy children with good emotional wellbeing and strong resilience.

 While becoming a new dad is a huge change for you, it might be an even bigger change for your partner.
 New mums can often feel anxious and doubt their skills as a parent.
 Don’t worry these are common feelings.

-As a dad, it can be natural to feel like you need to fix these problems.
-Remember, sometimes all a new mum needs and wants is to sit with you and have you listen to her fears and doubts.
+It is normal to feel like you need to fix these problems.
+But remember, sometimes all a new mum needs and wants is to sit with you and have you listen to her fears and doubts.

 If your partner says that the above experiences are ongoing, intense or impacting them, then it is time to sit up and take notice and seek support by talking with a GP.